oculos/oculos.github.io/_posts/2021-03-27-Booting-Pi-From-FreeNAS.markdown

 wget https://github.com/Hexxeh/rpi-firmware/raw/stable/fixup4.dat
 ```

 Somehow, the `/home/pi` folder got the wrong permissions set when copying the files.
+I believe it is because, on a Mac, ext4 partitions are read-only (when mounting with ext4fuse), so that's probably why it happened.
 So let's fix this:

 ```
 $ chmod -R 750 /mnt/mypool/pi/home/pi